 Thank you for your interest in publishing your article in College English.
 Kelly Ritter’s term as editor ends with the July 2017 issue, and she has now filled all remaining issues of her term.

-Incoming editor Melissa Ianetta is now reading submissions.
+Incoming editor Melissa Ianetta is now reading submissions (check out her tips for authors).
 Please direct queries and general correspondence to her at CollegeEnglishJournal@gmail.com.
 All manuscripts should be submitted via Editorial Manager (see details below).

 College English provides a forum for scholars working within any subfield of English studies to address a cross-section of the profession.
 Appropriate subject areas for submissions include the history, theory, and practice(s) of: rhetoric and composition studies, literacy, literature, linguistics, media/technology, and creative writing, as well as other related professional issues.
 As the flagship journal of the College Section of NCTE, College English represents the best emerging research and scholarship from teacher-scholars working within all institutional types and appeals to a broad, informed readership within English studies.

 Submissions should either add new knowledge or challenge received opinion through a well-defined inquiry into one of the above areas, should demonstrate in the process an explicit awareness of prior scholarship on the subject at hand, and should exhibit an awareness of the broad readership of the journal.
 Accordingly, studies of single works and descriptions of specific classroom practices will be considered only if they serve to illustrate a critical or pedagogical theory or strategy that can be applied broadly to other cases/situations.

 Articles should normally be no more than 10,000 words; collaboratively authored or polyvocal submissions are welcome.
 “Comment & Response” pieces are selected by the editor.
 Reviews are commissioned by the editor.